-I. Chapter Presentation (20% of final grade)
+I. Chapter Presentation (15 points)

-There will be a customized textbook for this class.
-Each student will participate in a group activity reading activity.
-Each group will present an assigned section within a chapter.
-Each student in the group is responsible for reading the chapter and then working as an effective group member to develop a 30-45 minute presentation regarding the assigned content.
-Pay particular attention to the content applicability, relating it to your development as a special educator.
+Each student will participate in a group "reading" activity.
+Each group will sign up for and read one of five book chapters.
+Working as a group, they will develop a 30 minute content presentation plus a 30 minute discussion/activity period regarding the chapter content.
+Particular attention should be focused on the content applicability and relating it to development as a special educator.
 Supplemental topical research is encouraged.
-Relevant handouts should be provided and PowerPoint used for your presentation.
+Relevant handouts should be provided and PowerPoint used for the presentation, with copies for each class member.
+All students in class are responsible for reading the chapters in preparation for each presentation.

 II.
-Interviews (20% of the final grade)
+Interviews (20 points)

-Interview three (3) school professionals, from the following options: general education teacher; special education teacher; related services professional (i.e. speech/language, occupational therapy, vision, etc.); or instructional assistant.
+Using the questions developed in our class (posted on Blackboard), interview three (3) school professionals, from the following options: general education teacher; special education teacher; related services professional (i.e. speech/language, occupational therapy, vision, etc.); or instructional assistant.
 You will interview them to find out their views about, and experiences with, consulting personnel in schools, collaboration among school educators, and teamwork among educators, and inclusive education.
 You can approach this by giving your interviewees definitions of terms if they ask, or by suggesting when they ask that they reply by using their own perceptions of the terms.
 Use no names of school personnel, schools, or towns.
-(It will be helpful to the task to assure interviewees that this is a course assignment, so they do not feel "put on the spot.")
-Attach your list of interview questions to the assignment.
-Your Interview paper should include your reactions and provide evidence of linkage to course content and readings.
-Your paper will be at least 5 pages in length.
+(It will be helpful to the task to assure interviewees that this is a course assignment, so they do not feel "put on the spot.").
+Your paper will be no less than five pages in length.
+Specifics to remember about this assignment: